-The good news is, though, that running shoes are made to be durable and put up with some punishment.
+The good news is this: running shoes are made to be durable and put up with some punishment.
 Even the kind that comes from the washing machine (just not the dryer!).

-From what I understand, there are two solid ways of how to wash running shoes (outside of just washing the grime off the outside with a washcloth, which doesn’t really help with the smell, just the appearance.)
+In my experience, there are two solid ways how to wash running shoes (outside of just barely wiping the grime off the outside with a washcloth, which doesn’t really help with the smell, just the appearance).

 So if you really wanna wash tennis shoes, the first and most obvious way is to throw the suckers in the washing machine.
-That’s what I do when my footboxes get stanknasty.
-I know what you’re thinking: “My precious running footboxes!
+That’s what I do when my trainers get stanknasty.
+I know what you’re thinking: “My precious running shoes!
 They’ll be ruined!”

 No, they won’t.
 Really.